 This project explores networks of women strengthening community resilience as they respond to a diversity of different kinds of social crises.
-Through an interdisciplinary cross-scalar collaboration, the research team will focus on understanding the how women’s networks respond to disruptions.
-This pilot project will focus on the following 5 case studies:
+Through an interdisciplinary, cross-scalar collaboration, the project team focuses on understanding how women’s networks respond to disruptions looking at the following five case studies: